pythonic-dev/Capstone_EMSE/README.md

 # Capstone_EMSE
-This is Repository for Capstong project for graduate preperation.
+This is Repository for Capstone project for graduate preperation.